My Trip Through Dark Souls II: Scholar of the First Sin [PS3]

 *Disclaimer* I will be referencing previous souls games. mostly Dark Souls.

 I wanted a physical copy on PC but apparently there were none released in the states, physical copies that is.
 You can get it digital but I wanna be able to touch and feel, and have sit on my shelf, what I pay for.
-I guess I’m kinda old school in that way but that’s just the way I am.
-So I settled for the PS3 version.
+I guess I’m kinda old school but that’s just the way I am, so I settled for the PS3 version.
 At my local used game store they had the Scholar of the First Sin Edition for the same price as the base game so I bought it.

 It’s not actually the Scholar of the First Sin Edition.

 My copy on PS3 says SOTFS but its actually the original DX9 DSII just bundled with the DLC.
 The actual SOTFS edition is only on PS4 XBone and PC.
-Its DX11 and a few things have been changed in the design and levels and stuff… False advertising much?
-They should have just called it… blah blah edition, I don’t know.
+Its DX11, 60 fps, and a few things have been changed in the design and levels and stuff… False advertising much?
+They should have just called it… Complete Edition, or blah blah Edition, I don’t know.
 Maybe it’s my fault for not looking it up before hand?

 So it’s similar to the previous games but there are some changes,